 Advertising Liability covers damages to third parties committed by a business in the course of advertising its products or services.

-So now lets look at how your policy is priced for your premium is generally priced two different ways:
+So now let’s look at how your policy is priced for your premium.
+It’s generally priced in two different ways:

-- Annual Gross Revenue: This policy is a cost per $1000 of revenue based on your tax return.
+1. Annual gross income: This policy has a cost per $1,000 of income based on your tax return.
 You start out paying a “projected amount” for the year and after each year you are audited by your insurance company.
-If your revenue is higher, you pay more; however, if your revenue is less, there is generally not any refund.
-I know, insurance companies are not always fair, so you are best using a conservative amount.
-If you do more, you pay extra.
-The extra costs are not much as long as you are somewhat in the ballpark.
+If your income is higher, you pay more; however, if your income is lower, there is generally no reimbursement.
+Insurance companies are not always fair, so it is best to use a conservative amount.
+If you make more, you pay extra.
+The additional costs are not very high, as long as you break even.

-- Owner/Employee/Sub-Contractor costs: This is the most common type of CGL policy.
-Your premium in this type of CGL policy is based on a standard payroll for the owner, Cost of employees and cost of sub-contractors you do not have a certificate of insurance naming your company “Additional Insured) as well as a cost of sub-contractors you do have a certificate stating your insurance company as “Additional Insured”.
+2. Owner/Employee/Sub-Contractor costs: This is the most common type of CGL policy.
+Your premium in this type of CGL policy is based on a standard payroll for the owner and cost of employees (if you do not have a certificate of insurance naming your company “Additional Insured).
+As well as a cost of subcontractors (if you do have a certificate stating your insurance company as “Additional Insured”).

 A QUIK NOTE.
 THIS IS A VERY COMMON MISTAKE OF SMALL CONTRACTORS AND THEY GET HIT WITH BILLS ON AUDIT.
 YOU HAVE TO BE VIGILANT ABOUT COLLECTING CERTIFICATES OF INSURANCE FROM YOUR SUB-CONTRACTORS AND MAKE SURE THEY ARE NOT ALLOWED TO WORK BEFORE PROVIDING YOU WITH THIS CERTIFICATE NAMING YOU “ADDITIONAL INSURED”.
 IF YOU DO LET THEM WORK WITHOUT A CERTIFICATE YOU SHOULD HAVE THEM PAY A COST PER $1000 YOU PAY THEM.
 THIS WILL COVER YOU FOR THE ADDITIONAL PREMIUM COST ON YOUR AUDIT AFTER RENEWAL.